-WHAT YOU NEED TO KNOW ABOUT RIVERBOTTOM ROAD FLOOD HAZARD MANAGEMENT BYLAW NO. 4358

-COWICHAN VALLEY REGIONAL DISTRICT
+WHAT YOU NEED TO KNOW ABOUT COWICHAN AND KOKSILAH RIVERS FLOOD HAZARD MANAGEMENT NO. 4381 COWICHAN VALLEY REGIONAL DISTRICT

-INTRODUCTION

-In BC, local governments, including the Cowichan Valley Regional District (CVRD), are responsible for land use management.
+2022 INTRODUCTION In BC, local governments, including the Cowichan Valley Regional District (CVRD), are responsible for land use management.
 This includes the management of land use in relation to natural hazards, such as flooding.
 The authority of local governments to manage flooding hazards is set out in the Local Government Act, and provincial policy guidance is provided in the Ministry of Environment and Climate Change "Flood Hazard Area Land Use Management Guidelines" (Provincial Guidelines).
 Many local governments in the province have bylaws that require buildings to be constructed to avoid or to minimize flood damage, either from rivers or from coastal flooding.
 The authority of the provincial government to provide discretionary financial assistance in relation to flood damage may depend on the affected buildings having been constructed in accordance with the standards specified in the Provincial Guidelines.

-In view of this responsibility, the CVRD is proposing Cowichan River Flood Hazard Management Bylaw No. 4358, which takes into account the most recent data on flows in an 11-kilometer (km) reach of the river, as well as the expected impacts of climate change to the year 2100, the most significant of which is an assumed 20% increase in precipitation in the Cowichan River watershed.
-The construction requirements in the bylaw will apply in addition to construction standards set out in the BC Building Code and the applicable Regional District zoning bylaw, and in addition to development requirements that might be specified in a riparian area protection development permit.
+In view of this responsibility, the CVRD is proposing CVRD Bylaw No.4381 - Cowichan/Koksilah Rivers Flood Hazard Management 2021, which takes into account the most recent data on flows in the lower reaches of the Cowichan and Koksilah Rivers, as well as the expected impacts of climate change to the year 2100, the most significant of which is an assumed 20% increase in precipitation in the two watersheds.
+The construction requirements in bylaw will apply in addition to construction the standards set out in the BC Building Code and the applicable Regional District zoning bylaw, and in addition to development requirements that might be specified in a riparian area protection development permit.

-Note: The 11 km stretch of the Cowichan River under consideration flows through two electoral areas-E and F. The definition of a High Water Mark is different for the two electoral areas.

 Common terms found in the Bylaw are identified in green throughout this document.

-DEFINITIONS

-Designated Flood Level is the expected still water level of the river during flood conditions that have a probability of occurring once every 200 years, and assumes an increase of 20% in precipitation in the Cowichan River watershed, based on expected climate change.

-Flood Construction Level (FCL) is the minimum elevation required to situate the underside of a floor structure for habitable areas or for the storage of goods or household effects above the designated flood level and is indicated on maps attached to Bylaw 4358.
+DEFINITIONS Designated Flood Level is the expected still water level of the river during flood conditions that have a probability of occurring once every 200 years, and assumes an increase of 20% in precipitation in the Cowichan River watershed, based on expected climate change.
+Flood Construction Level (FCL) is the minimum elevation required to situate the underside of a floor structure for habitable areas or for the storage of goods or household effects above the designated flood level and is indicated on Floodplain Maps 1 through 5 attached to Bylaw 4381.
 It includes an allowance for freeboard.
 Elevations indicated on the maps are referenced to Canadian Geodetic Vertical Datum 2013 (CGVD 2013).
 Freeboard allows for localized river behaviour related to debris accumulation, sedimentation and wave action that could affect buildings and structures in flood conditions.

-High Water Mark (HWM) For electoral area E, this means the high water mark identified on the plan of subdivision or the plan accompanying the instrument conveying Crown land in fee simple, which plan was most recently filed in a Land Title Office or natural boundary as determined by a B.C.
+High Water Mark (HWM)means the water mark identified on the plan of subdivision or the plan accompanying the instrument conveying Crown land in fee simple, which plan was most recently filed in a Land Title Office or natural boundary as determined by a B.C.
 Land Surveyor.

-High Water Mark For electoral area F, this means the visible high water mark of a stream where the presence and action of the water are so common and usual and so long continued in all ordinary years as to mark on the soil of the bed of the stream a character distinct from that of its banks, in vegetation, as well as in the nature of the soil itself.

-New buildings should also be located at least 30 meters horizontally from the water body.
-(The Regional District's zoning bylaws already require a minimum setback of 30 m for buildings and structures adjacent to the Cowichan River.)